-In the Navigation pane, click Manage Clients.
-In the NetVault Backup Clients list, select the client on which you want to install the plug-in, and click Manage.
-At the lower-right corner of the Installed Software table, click the Install Plugin button ( ).
+- 1 In the Navigation pane, click Manage Clients. - 2 In the NetVault Backup Clients table, select the client, and click Manage. - 3 At the lower-right corner of the Installed Plug-ins table, click the Install Plugin button (

-- NOTE: You can use the configuration wizard to install the plug-in on multiple clients at the same time (if the selected clients are all of the same type).
-When you select multiple clients, verify that the plug-in binary file is compatible with the OS and platforms of the target clients.
-From the Manage Clients page, you can only select one client for installing the plug-in. - 2 Click Choose Plug-in File, and in the browse window, navigate to the location of the ".npk" installation file for the plug-in (on the installation CD or the directory to which the file was downloaded from the website). - Select the file named vmw-w.x.y.z-<platform>.npk (where w.x represent the version number, y represents the patch level, and z represents the build number), and click Next to begin installation. - 4 After the plug-in is installed successfully, a message is displayed.
+- 4 Click Choose Plug-in File, and in the browse window, navigate to the location of the ".npk" installation file for the plug-in (on the installation CD or the directory to which the file was downloaded from the website). - 5 Select the file named vmw-w.x.y.z-<platform>.npk (where w.x represents the version number, y represents the patch level, and z represents the build number), and click Install Plugin to begin installation. - 6 After the plug-in is installed successfully, a message is displayed.